keunlee/k8s-operators-over-ez/docs/01/00-introduction.md

 From the author's point of view, an operator allows you to encapsulate a set/grouping of kubernetes deployable artifacts (i.e. pods, deployments, daemonsets, replicasets, services, configmaps, etc), by creating a [CRD/Custom Resource Definition](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) and a custom [Controller](https://kubernetes.io/docs/concepts/architecture/controller/) implementation which may drive deployment and/or business logic of your CRD deployment instance(s).

 The advantages of an operator can be seen when you start thinking about how you manage your applications deployed into a Kubernetes cluster.
-Typically, you manage the deployment of each individual artifact (i.e. pods, deployments, daemonsets, replicasets, services, configmaps, etc) which may compose the entirety of the application you deploy to kubernetes cluster.
+Typically, you manage the deployment of each individual artifact (i.e. pods, deployments, daemonsets, replicasets, services, configmaps, etc) which may compose the entirety of the application you deploy.

-With operators, these artifacts are packaged up, and only expose the necessities (i.e. configurations, specifications, etc. ) of each artifact in one place of configuration -- your "Operator" instance.
+With operators, these artifacts are packaged up, and generally expose domain specific attributes (i.e. configurations, specifications, etc. ) for your deployment from a single point of configuration -- your "Operator" instance.

 ![](../assets/conventional-vs-operators.png)